The Best Arizona Auto Insurance Company

 These minimums are exceptionally low compared to other states, and that makes sense because they really don’t offer total peace of mind if you happen to cause an accident.
 Consider what would happen if you took your eyes off the road for a second and collided with a luxury car.
 Damages to that vehicle could easily exceed Arizona’s minimum $10K of property damage coverage, meaning you’d be stuck paying the rest out of pocket.
 And if the other driver is injured, $15K of bodily injury coverage might not be enough for all his or her medical care, leaving you responsible for that difference too.

 That’s why, especially in Arizona, it’s a good idea to buy more than the minimum required insurance.
 A good rule of thumb is to buy as much as you can afford, and think of it as purchasing peace of mind.
 To find the best rates on your ideal coverage, you have to shop around for quotes, since personal details like your age, vehicle type, usage, and credit history all have an impact.
-But our reviews of Arizona’s top five providers are a good starting point in your search.
+But our reviews of Arizona’s top four providers are a good starting point in your search.

 How We Found the Best Auto Insurance in Arizona

-We researched Arizona’s five biggest auto insurers (by market share), and compared their financial strength, coverage options, and customer service using methodology similar to our review on nationwide providers.
+We researched Arizona’s biggest auto insurers (by market share), and compared their financial strength, coverage options, and customer service using methodology similar to our review on nationwide providers.
 Since claims satisfaction is at the heart of great insurance, we also checked J.D.
 Power and Consumer Reports to see how each company’s customers rated their claims experience, as well as the Arizona Department of Insurance to see how many complaints were filed against each provider in 2016 (the most recent year with data available).
 Then we collected quotes from each company, taking note of available endorsements and discounts.

 Arizona Auto Insurance Reviews

-As for pricing, Allstate’s 2017 Arizona premiums were on the high side among the state’s five biggest providers, particularly for married couples.
+As for pricing, Allstate’s 2017 Arizona premiums were on the high side among the state’s biggest providers, particularly for married couples.
 It seems you can count on solid coverage and smooth claims-handling, but you pay more for it than you probably would with State Farm.
 Still, Allstate seems like a safe and reliable choice to insure your ride.

 Progressive is another solid option for Arizona auto insurance, but it lags slightly behind our top picks in both financial strength and claims satisfaction ratings.
-The differences are small enough that they likely have no impact on most customer’s experiences, but they nonetheless make it hard to justify Progressive over State Farm, GEICO, or Allstate on the basis of anything except price.
+The differences are small enough that they likely have no impact on most customer’s experiences, but they nonetheless make it hard to justify Progressive over State Farm or Allstate on the basis of anything except price.
 Still, we liked how easy it was to get a quote through Progressive’s website.

 Auto theft in Arizona has declined, but is still a problem.